A3R0-01/Final-Year-Project--Centralized-Access-Management-Gateway/ReadMe.md

 Upon successful execution, the frontend application will be accessible via a web browser (typically at `http://localhost:3001` or a configured port), and the backend APIs, gateway, database, and monitoring tools will be running in the background.

-**NB: Note that the system is not be used until all the docker containers are running**
+**NB: Note that the system is not be used until all the docker containers are running** **NB: The default Manager Account credentials are the following:**
+    - ManagerUserName=A3R0
+    - ManagerPassword=12345678
+    - Email=null@gmail.com
+    - Password=12345678
+**NB: FOR NEWLY REGISTERED SERVICES TO BE INCOPERATED IN THE SYSTEM THE GATEWAY HAS TO ME REBOOTED, AS SUCH I RECOMMEND THAT ALL REBOOTS TAKE PLACE AT MIDNIGHT**

 ### 6.1.
 Grafana Instructions